jux-io/toolkit/README.md

 ## Features
 - Write CSS in JS, with **zero** runtime - all styles are extracted and calculated at build time
 - Full support for design tokens and themes, using [@juxio/design-tokens](packages/design-tokens/README.md)
-- Utility first - write utilities which can then be used when you style your components
+- Utility first - write utilities which can then be used to style your components
 - CLI for easy management of your design tokens, themes, utilities and styles
 - Type-safe - autocompletion for your design tokens, breakpoints, and utilities
 - Full interpolation support when generating styles